 What is acceptable?

 The clinical evaluation report and the risk management report for the device should be based upon clinical evidence of the device for the intended use—including adverse events.
-For new devices that are evaluated based upon literature review of equivalent devices, Notified Bodies expect a Post-Market Clinical Follow-up (PMCF) study to be conducted in order to verify that the actual risk-benefit of the device is consistent with the conclusions of the clinical evaluation.
-In order to perform this analysis, a clinical expert is necessary to properly evaluate the risk-benefit ratio of the device, and to create a protocol for a PMCF study.
+For new devices that are evaluated based upon a literature review of equivalent devices, Notified Bodies expect a Post-Market Clinical Follow-up (PMCF) study to be conducted to verify that the actual risk-benefit of the device is consistent with the conclusions of the clinical evaluation.
+To perform this analysis, a clinical expert is necessary to properly evaluate the risk-benefit ratio of the device and to create a protocol for a PMCF study.

 Impact of Deviation #2

 As your company becomes aware of the second deviation between the 14971 Standard and the Essential Requirements of the device directives, your risk management team will need to change the risk management process to clarify when risk acceptability should be evaluated, and the risk management policy should specify how acceptability should be determined.